K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 All records that do not satisfy the predicate are dropped.

-update the filter is evaluated on the update record to produce an update record for the
+For each KTable update the filter is evaluated on the update record to produce an update record for the

-result KTable
+result KTable.

 This is a stateless record-by-record operation.

-for a changelog stream works different to record stream filters
+Note that filter for a changelog stream works different to record stream filters, because records with null values (so-called tombstone records)

 have delete semantics.